 What to Expect

 Participants will meet five times over eight months and receive intensive training on a wide variety of educational and community topics.
-The series will take place in several locations across NH inlcuding Plymouth, Manchester, Concord, Portsmouth, and Lebanon.
+The series will take place in Portsmouth, Manchester, Concord and Lebanon.
+To enhance learning and connection among participants, sessions are intended to be in-person learning sessions only, however, sessions will move to a virtual setting if necessary due to Covid-19.
+Participants are expected to commit to attending all sessions.

 Upon acceptance, each participant is asked to pay a $45 contribution to the program; it will be the only cost to participate.
 People needing additional supports (e.g. respite care, transportation, interpreter, physical assistance) will be assisted in every way possible to facilitate their attendance and participation.

-If you have any questions or would like to contact us about the Senior Leadership Series please email us at firstname.lastname@example.org.
+If you have any questions or would like to contact us about the Senior Leadership Series please email Laura Davie at Laura.Davie@unh.edu.

 A 2015 brief by Laura Davie, Sue Fox and Alison Rataj examined the lack of advocacy for senior issues in the Granite State and explored strategies that can be employed to grow grass-roots leadership among older adults.
 The Senior Leadership Series was found to be a promising practice to address this need.